Phillip-Healy/ChipsParlour/README.md

 ## Technologies Used

 ### JQuery
-- The project uses JQuery to simplify DOM manipulation.
+- The project uses JQuery to simplify DOM manipulation, and is the primary interactivity of the site

+### Bootstrap
+- HTML/CSS framework for developing mobile-first front end.

+### Balsamiq
+- Wireframing tool used to create mock ups of each page for each media size.

 ## Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.